Best Wine with Duck Confit: Sonoma Coast Pinot Noir

 More Food and Wine Pairings

 When it comes to the best wine pairing for duck, the Hillside Cuvee Pinot Noir is a consummate choice.
-And while this wonderful red wine is a match made in epicurean heaven with roasted duck, it also pairs well with a rack of lamb, baked salmon, and roasted or grilled chicken.
+And while this wonderful red wine is a match made in epicurean heaven with roasted duck, it also pairs well with a rack of lamb, and roasted or grilled chicken.
+And it has also been recognized by top sommeliers as the best wine with Salmon.

 Because of its acidic lift, it’s equally at home on its own as it is with a meal.
 And the Hillside Cuvee Pinot Noir is just the start when it comes to Halleck Vineyard wines with the potential not only to complement foods but to elevate any meal into an unforgettable experience.